Evolution of Preferences in Multiple Populations: Perfect Observability

-When preferences are observable, Theorem~\ref{prop:003} and Lemma~\ref{prop:170921} imply that although these distinct populations may be polymorphic, a stable configuration induces a unique fitness vector lying on the Pareto frontier of the \emph{noncooperative payoff region} of the objective game. \footnote{The noncooperative payoff region of an $n$-player game $(N, A, \pi)$ refers to the $n$-dimensional range $\pi\big( \prod_{i\in N}\Delta(A_i) \big)$.} The average fitness of an incumbent is equal to the fitness value that all incumbents in the same population can earn in each of their matches.
-In addition, the fitness vector corresponding to a stable aggregate outcome just consists of the fitness values obtained from any matching of the incumbents.
+When preferences are observable, Theorem~\ref{prop:003} and Lemma~\ref{prop:170921} imply that although populations are polymorphic, a stable configuration yields a unique fitness profile which can be regarded as a point lying on the Pareto frontier of the \emph{noncooperative payoff region} of the objective game.\footnote{ The noncooperative payoff region of an $n$-player game $(N, A, \pi)$ refers to the $n$-dimensional range $\pi\big( \prod_{i\in N}\Delta(A_i) \big)$.} In addition, it follows directly from Lemma~\ref{prop:170921} that any stable configuration is balanced.
+More precisely, the average fitness of an incumbent is equal to the fitness value that any incumbent from the same population can earn in each of his matches against incumbent opponents.
+It also follows that the fitness vector of a stable aggregate outcome consists of the fitness values obtained in any match of the incumbents.